Lots of friends “liked” it and a few commented. One comment in particular stuck in my mind:

 But Instagram has a flow that feels light, simple, and unfettered, so that platform is where I’m publishing most of my photos now.

 Video is another matter.
 All the aforementioned services—Instagram, Facebook, and Flickr—compress and degrade video quality to an extreme degree (if I can even get video to load on Flickr).
 Vimeo, on the other hand, does web video right.
+(2020 update: Vimeo has kind of ruined their service with feature-itis.)
 YouTube offers pretty good encoding quality, but there is little control over what shows up after your video plays.
 I’ll write more about video in the future.

 I could of course post all of my photos here on my own website.
 But it wouldn’t be as much fun without the social features and the attentive audiences offered by one of the social networks.